-- Plan to leave early preferably during daytime and several hours ahead of your desired arrival time because travel will be slow due to worsening weather and heavy traffic. - Be ready to use an alternate route to your shelter destination, in case primary evacuation routes become too congested.
-Bring a map. - Pack what you need and only what you need.
+Plan to leave early - preferably during daytime and several hours ahead of your desired arrival time because travel will be slow due to worsening weather and heavy traffic.

+- Be ready to use an alternate route to your shelter destination, in case primary evacuation routes become too congested.
+Bring a physical map in addition to electronic options. - Pack what you need and only what you need.
 Emergency shelters will not have space available to house your family treasures, so limit your packing only to necessities. - Let family and friends know exactly which shelter you plan to use and where it is located.
-Make a plan to get in touch and let loved ones know you've arrived safely. - Be sure your vehicle is filled with gas and in good operating condition. - Register at the shelter as soon as you arrive. - Follow the shelter guidelines at all times and make sure your children understand the rules as well.
+Make a plan to get in touch and let loved ones know you've arrived safely. - Be sure your vehicle is filled with gas and in good operating condition.
+Electric vehicles should be fully charged and charging station locations identified along all possible routes on physical maps. - · Register at the shelter as soon as you arrive. - Follow the shelter guidelines at all times and make sure your children understand the rules as well.